sathvikswaminathan/sathvikswaminathan.github.io/about.md

 Hello!
 I'm a Research Scientist at Intel Labs specializing in designing efficient computer systems.

-My research focuses on workload analysis, performance engineering, and improving memory management for key workloads such as DNN training, LLM Inference, etc.You'll either find me analyzing cache-miss rates or lying in agony at the gym after failing a PR."
+My research focuses on workload analysis, performance engineering, and improving memory management for key workloads such as DNN training, LLM Inference, etc. You'll either find me analyzing cache-miss rates or lying in agony at the gym after failing a PR.

 Feel free to explore my [technical musings](/) to learn more about my interests.